 - YOUR AGE (YOUNG OR OLD) – Teens and Older moms tend to tear.
 Hey, I've been both!

 - Use of Assistive devices – Forceps, Vacuums I am all for natural birth and hate these devices.
-However, I have witnessed many births that without help, the baby would have not done well.
+However, I have witnessed many births where without help, the baby would have not done well.
 Therefore, there is a time and place for the use of vacuums.
 Unfortunately, the use of one of these devices ups the risk of a vaginal tearing.

 - First vaginal birth – The road hasn't been paved…think bulldozer.